 Version compatibility for apps

-By default, an app runs on the version of the .NET Framework that it was built for.
+By default, an app runs on the version of .NET Framework that it was built for.
 If that version isn't present and the app configuration file doesn't define supported versions, a .NET Framework initialization error may occur.
 In this case, the attempt to run the app will fail.

 To define the specific versions on which your app runs, add one or more <supportedRuntime> elements to your app's configuration file.
 Each